Missouri Department of Corrections

 About the Project

 The Community Reentry Funding Initiative seeks to reduce reoffense among program participants by connecting them to vital services and programs.
-Services provided through the Initiative include: transportation, housing, basic essential, employment, mental health treatment, substance abuse treatment, academic, vocational education, and family assistance.
+Services provided through the Initiative include transportation, housing, basic essential, employment, mental health treatment, substance abuse treatment, academic, vocational education, and family assistance.
 The Initiative began with a pilot project in early 2009.
 The Missouri Department of Corrections has funded five rounds of Community Reentry programming since that time.

 The Initiative was designed to address the needs of individuals under the supervision of Missouri Probation and Parole by providing the tools offenders need to be successful, law-abiding citizens.
-The goal of the Initiative is to increase access to vital services and programs as identified by local agencies, service providers, and Missouri Reentry Process (MRP) teams.
+The goal of the Initiative is to increase access to vital services and programs as identified by local agencies, service providers, and the Missouri Reentry Process (MRP) teams.
 Funding is allocated to regions based on the offender population in those regions.

 The Missouri Department of Corrections has contracted with the Institute of Public Policy since the inception of the initiative.
 IPP serves as the funding managers and evaluators of the Community Reentry Funding Initiative.
 IPP also provides technical assistance and guidance to agencies from the initial award through final reporting.